airyhq/airy/README.md

 - Issues with the tag [good first patch](https://github.com/airyhq/airy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+patch%22)

-If you're still not sure where to start, please open a [new issue](https://github.com/airyhq/airy/issues/new) and we'll gladly help you get started.
+If you're still not sure where to start, open a [new issue](https://github.com/airyhq/airy/issues/new) and we'll gladly help you get started.